-In terms of Section 204 of the Act and Rules made there under, M/s.
-D Dixit & Associates, Practicing Company Secretary have been appointed Secretarial Auditors of the Company.
-The report of the Secretarial Auditors is enclosed as Annexure VI to this report.
+In terms of Section 204 of the Act and rules made there under, M/s.
+D Dixit & Associates, practicing Company Secretary has been appointed as Secretarial Auditors of the Company.
+The report of the Secretarial Auditors is enclosed as Annexure IV with this report.
 The point-wise comments are enumerated as follows.

 Reply to the observations in the Secretarial Audit